ADumbDoor/Swim-Mill-Revamped/README.md

 When the Rogue receives a signal (defined in **dungeon_settings.h**), the Rogue will attempt to guess a float value to "pick" a lock.
 The Trap struct has a char for direction, and a boolean for locked.
 This puzzle is a little unique.
 The Dungeon will wait for a total amount of time defined in **dungeon_settings.h** as **SECONDS_TO_PICK**, but will check the value of the Rogue's current pick position using **TIME_BETWEEN_ROGUE_TICKS**.
 Notice that these two values are quite different, and that is because one of them uses [sleep](https://man7.org/linux/man-pages/man3/sleep.3.html), and the other [usleep](https://man7.org/linux/man-pages/man3/usleep.3.html).
 I recommend that you follow a similar example.

 Every X microseconds, the Dungeon will check the field **pick** in the Rogue struct in shared memory, and will change the **direction** and **locked** fields in Trap accordingly.
 If the Rogue's pick needs to go up, the trap will set **direction** to 'u'.
 If the Rogue's pick needs to go down, the trap will set the **direction** to 'd'.
 If the Rogue's pick is in the right position, the dungeon will set **direction** to '-', and **locked** to false, indicating that the Rogue succeeded in picking the lock.
 If this occurs, it is counted as success.
+While this can be done through a brute force search, it can be very elegantly accomplished with a [binary search](#Binary-Search "Goto Binary Search").

 ## Shared Memory Overview